1856 August - Gilbert Beach moves a bakery into the building that is to the east of the Fallon House on Washington Street.

 1856 Broadway Termperance House & Bakery.
 So the ad reads in the Miners & Business Men's Directory.
 On Washington Street, fronting Broadway.

-1856 The Boston Bakery is on Washington street a few builds north east.
+1856 The Boston Bakery is on Washington street a few buildings north east.

 1856 Mersfelder & Heinsdorf's Cracker Bakery in on the corner of Columbia & State streets.
 Open for Families &c., supplying Soda Water, Butter and all kinds of CRACKERS at the most reasonable terms.